FlorianMichael/Classic4J/README.md

     System.out.println(serverList.serversWithOnlineMode(false)); // offline mode
 });

-final String mpPass = BetaCraftHandler.requestMPPass("<username>", "<server ip>", 25565 /* server port */, serverId -> {
+// LEGACY AUTHENTICATION WHICH IS NOT SUPPORTED ANYMORE final String mpPass = BetaCraftHandler.requestMPPass("<username>", "<server ip>", 25565 /* server port */, serverId -> {
+    // You have to call the joinServer Statement in here
+});

+// You can authenticate to a BetaCraft server by doing:
+BetaCrafthandler.authenticate(serverId -> {
     // You have to call the joinServer Statement in here
 });
 ```